bncarey42/resume/README.md

 # Resume

 Here can be found my resume.

-Data is stored in `./resume.json`.
-A script is provided to generate markdown and HTML versions that are more human readable.
+Resume data is stored in `./resume.json`.

-The HTML version can be printed as a PDF for use in applications.
+The HTML file pulls this data via the github API and can be printed as a PDF via your browser.

-This data is also used to populate my personal site at [bncarey42.github.io](bncarey42.github.io)
+This data is also used to populate my personal site at [http://bncarey42.github.io](bncarey42.github.io).